Sable/HorsePower/docs/mkdocs/docs/research/mmdb.md

 ### <p id="p143">P143: The VoltDB main memory DBMS</p>

 This paper is an introductory article for a new main-memory database, VoltDB.
-There is no much technical details about VoltDB.
-Instead, it gives the overview of VoltDB and describes the current development status of the project.
+There is no much technical detail about VoltDB.
+Instead, it describes the overview of the VoltDB and the current development status of the system.

 Features of VoltDB